What is acupuncture?

 The number and location of needles used will vary based on your condition and treatment goals.
 Some notice the effects of treatment on their first visit, while others clients might need multiple treatment to see benefits.
 Acupuncture is not painful.
 The needles will be left in your skin for 5-30 minutes dependant on the treatment.

-What to expect from IMS treatment?
+What can I expect from IMS treatment?

 No substance in injected into the body during IMS treatment.
 Treatments are generally recommended once per week, however this varies highly depending on the individual.
 During your treatment you might experince a cramping sensation as the affected muscle is lengthened, followed by mild cramping or tenderness after your treatment.